JMaynard24/draw-a-bit/README.md

-# etch-a-sketch
+# Draw a bit!
-Draw a bit!
+My take on the etch-a-sketch assignment from The Odin Project!